MaPPmath/mappmath.github.io/pages/campuses/south-alabama.md

 first-come, first-served basis to the first eight teams who complete registration and payment.
 Please contact the [organizer][clontz] if you'd like your school to participate but lack funding to pay this fee.
+Please register before **March 1** so that food and supplies may be ordered in time for the event.

 Each team must be accompanied by a teacher or chaperone.
 The game begins with a puzzle that takes place throughout the east side of